mahmouddaif/getdata-014-project/CodeBook.md

 Then we calculated the average of each variable for each activity and each subject.

 #Variables
+* subjects: the id of the the 30 subjects from 1-30
+* labels: the labes of the 6 activities ("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING","STANDING", "LAYING")
 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ